Carms-dev/gegi-law-gatsby-netlify/content/cases/xy-v-ontario-government-and-consumer-services.md

 ---
 isCornerstone: true
-caseName: XY v.
+caseName: X.Y. v.
 Ontario (Government and Consumer Services)
 citation: 2012 HRTO 726
 description: A transgender woman challenged the Government of Ontario's requirement that to change your birth certificate, you must undergo what the